-Ally now has an online interest checking account available.
+My new bank also offers an online interest checking account available.
 They offer no monthly maintenance fees, plus up to 0.60% APY interest (for balances over $15k, but why someone would have that much money in checking is beyond me).
 For balances under $15k, the APY is 0.1%, which is not bad considering this is a checking account.
 Plus they reimburse ATM fees up to $10/month.

 There are other great, online banks around with fewer fees, less hassle, more convenience, and higher interest rates for checking accounts: